conan-io/docs/reference/env_vars.rst

 These variables are useful for unattended executions like CI servers or automated tasks.

-If the remote name contains "-" you have to replace it with "_" in the variable name:
+The remote name is transformed to all uppercase.
+If the remote name contains "-", you have to replace it with "_" in the variable name.

-For example: For a remote named "conan-center":
+For example, for a remote named "conan-center":

 .. code-block:: bash